-"This type of behavior on the part of the NIH is outrageous, and it's unacceptable," Nissen said.
+"This type of behavior on the part of the NIH is outrageous, and it's unaccepted," Nissen said.

 In addition, most of the cardiovascular events that occurred in the study were not so-called "hard endpoints," or objectively measureable events, such as death and heart attacks, Nissen said.
 Instead, they were "softer" endpoints, including hospitalization for chest pain and the need for heart procedures such as stenting, which are more subjective in terms of whether they are necessary, Nissen said.